-Since 2014 the Group has worked to diversify its offer through the development of digital photos and associated services through the acquisition of Photoweb, Invaders Corp (Lalalab) and, most recently, Fizzer.
+In 2014, the Group began diversifying its offer through the development of digital photos and associated services through the acquisition of Photoweb, Invaders Corp (Lalalab) and, most recently, Fizzer.
 It became a major player in the wrapping paper segment with the purchase of Eurowrap in 2019.
 In 2022, the Group strengthened its foothold in the crafts sector by acquiring a controlling interest in The Clay and Paint Factory, a Belgian manufacturer of paints, dyes, varnishes and modelling clays.